Heinrichsthal: Mayor

 The Mayor is Udo Kunkel, elected in 2020.

 Economy and infrastructure

 Municipal tax revenue in 1999 amounted to €384,000 (converted), of which business tax revenue accounted for €3,000.

 According to official statistics, there were 87 workers on the social welfare contribution rolls working in producing businesses in 1998.
 In trade and transport this was 0.
 In other areas, 29 workers on the social welfare contribution rolls are employed, and 328 people are remote workers.
 There is one processing business.
-No businesses are in construction, and furthermore, in 1999, there were 11 agricultural operations with a working area of 170 ha, of which 85 ha was cropland and 84 ha was meadowland.
+No businesses in construction, furthermore, in 1999, there were 11 agricultural operations with a working area of 170 ha, of which 85 ha was cropland and 84 ha was meadowland.

 Education

 The following institutions are to be found in Heinrichsthal (as of 1999):